SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/freetext-search.md

 language: en
 ---

-# Free-text search
+# Freetext search

-The text field at the upper right in SuperOffice CRM is used for free-text searches.
+The search field at the upper right in SuperOffice CRM is used for freetext searches.
 This lets you search in SuperOffice for any text that users have entered into the database, such as company name, department, information about contacts, and follow-ups.

-![Free-text search -screenshot][img1]
+![Freetext search -screenshot][img1]

 > [!NOTE]
-> If the free-text search field is not visible in the upper-right corner, this option has not been activated in Settings and maintenance.
+> If the freetext search field is not visible in the upper-right corner, this option has not been activated in Settings and maintenance.

 ## Steps